 Bonus: Chili Pepper

 Sarah Hart Morgan is a designer, photographer and author of Forrest + Thyme Apothecary: simple skin care formulas you can make uniquely your own.
 She lives in the Shenandoah Valley, where she works with foraged plants in her skincare and apothecary products, camera-less photography, using plants as a developing agent in film photography, and creating natural inks for painting.
-Connect with Sarah on her website, Instagram, Facebook and Pinterest.
-Read all of her MOTHER EARTH NEWS posts here.
+Connect with Sarah on her website, Instagram, Facebook, and Pinterest.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.